 The privilege question comes first: entering client-confidential facts into any third-party AI service must be evaluated as a potential disclosure.
 Microsoft Copilot for M365’s no-training terms on corporate plans help, but confidentiality duties still require client-consent and matter-sensitivity judgment.

 Why the tier verdict is "generic": Approved is the right starting classification for most 50–500 person companies — but a healthcare company, a law firm, and a SaaS startup should not have identical tool lists.
-The $79 policy kit classifies Microsoft Copilot for M365 and 24+ other tools specifically for your industry, company size, and the data your team handles.
+The $79 policy kit classifies Microsoft Copilot for M365 and 25 other tools specifically for your industry, company size, and the data your team handles.

-And it goes stale: vendor data policies change quietly — a terms update can move a tool between tiers overnight.
-The $149/mo Monitor plan exists precisely because this page is only accurate as of July 2026.
+And a verdict has a shelf life: vendor data policies change quietly — a terms update can move a tool between tiers overnight.
+This page states what we read on 29 July 2026.
+The $149/mo Monitor plan exists precisely because that date keeps receding.

-A 4-document AI policy kit — acceptable use policy, tool tier list, acknowledgment form, manager FAQ — that classifies Microsoft Copilot for M365 and 24+ other tools for your company, industry, and data.
+A 4-document AI policy kit — acceptable use policy, tool tier list, acknowledgment form, manager FAQ — that classifies Microsoft Copilot for M365 and 25 other tools for your company, industry, and data.
 Generated in about 10 minutes.

 Generate my policy kit →We re-check vendor terms monthly and alert you when Microsoft Copilot for M365’s data policy changes — plus regenerate your whole kit so it never goes stale.
 This directory is a snapshot — Monitor is the live feed.